 Endoscopic Rhizotomy Procedure in Arizona

 The outpatient procedure, performed through an ¼ inch incision, is the smallest in spine surgery.
-The endoscopic procedure targets the medial branch nerves located around the facet joints that relay the pain signal in your low back muscles to your brain.
+The endoscopic procedure targets the painful medial branch nerves located around the lumbar facet joints that relay the pain signal in your low back muscles to your brain.

 When our surgeons directly visualize these nerves with an HD endoscope, they can ablate the nerve using a laser or radiofrequency probe with confidence, thus providing patients with long-term pain relief.